gerhynes/mysql-notes/README.md

 ### Inner Joins

-Inner joins let you select all records from two tables where the join condition is met.
+Inner joins let you select all records from table A and table B where the join condition is met.
 This creates a union table.

 You can do this implicitly, but it is standard practice to do it explicitly using `JOIN table_name ...
 ON condition`.

+You can explicitly write `INNER JOIN` but you don't have to.

 ```sql
 -- implicit inner join